 • Thick, durable matte acid-free paper

 • Professional Giclée printing quality

-Your professionally printed poster will be carefully packaged in tissue paper and shipped in a heavy-duty mailing tube to ensure it arrives in pristine condition.
+Your professionally printed art will be carefully packaged in tissue paper and shipped in a heavy-duty mailing tube to ensure it arrives in pristine condition.